Electron g-factor of valley states in realistic silicon quantum dots: Electron -factor at the interface

 \subsubsection{Angular dependence}

-Our predicted $g$-factor angular dependence (see Fig.~\ref{fig:2}) of the leading contributions for an applied magnetic filed, both in-plane, Eq.~(\ref{g-eff-approx}), and perpendicular to the interface, Eq.~(\ref{dg2-perp-1st}), was recently confirmed in an experiment using Si-MOS DQD structure \cite{Sandia-experiment}.
-In the DQD experiment \cite{Sandia-experiment} the Singlet-Triplet qubit is manipulated via the energy detunning between the dots which translates in different perpendicularly applied electric fields at each dot, and therefore to a different $g$-factor, Eq.~(\ref{g-eff-approx}).
-The measured angular dependence is compatible with the predicted $\sim \sin{2\varphi}$ dependence of Eq.~(\ref{g-eff-approx}), and the angle $\varphi_{v_1}$ at which the $g$-factor variation is zero, Eq.~(\ref{optimal-angle-approx}), allows essentially to extract the ratio of the Dresselhaus vs. Rashba constants for the lowest eigenvalley band $v_1$: $\beta_{D;v_1}/\alpha_{R;v_1} \approx 8.3$, at the conditions of the experiment \cite{Sandia-experiment}.
-The smallness of the calculated by us second-order corrections to the $g$-factor, Eqs.~(\ref{dg2-parallel}), (\ref{dg2-perp}), including that coming from the QD level structure, is consistent both with the single QD experiment \cite{VeldhorstRuskov2015PRB} and with the recent DQD experiment \cite{Sandia-experiment}.
+Our predicted $g$-factor angular dependence (see Fig.~\ref{fig:2}) of the leading contributions for an applied magnetic field, both in-plane, Eq.~(\ref{g-eff-approx}), and perpendicular to the interface, Eq.~(\ref{g-factor-leading-angular-dependence}), was recently confirmed in an experiment using Si-MOS DQD structure \cite{Sandia-experiment1}.
+In the DQD experiment \cite{Sandia-experiment1} the Singlet-Triplet qubit is manipulated via the energy detuning between the dots which translates in different perpendicularly applied electric fields at each dot, and therefore to a different $g$-factor, Eq.~(\ref{g-eff-approx}).
+The measured angular dependence, both in-plane and out-of-plane, is compatible with the predicted $\sim \sin{2\varphi} \sin^2 \theta$ angular dependence of Eq.~(\ref{g-factor-leading-angular-dependence}) [see also Eq.~(\ref{g-eff-approx})].
+The angle $\varphi_{v_1}$, Eq.~(\ref{optimal-angle-approx}), at which the $g$-factor correction is zero, allows essentially to extract the ratio of the Dresselhaus vs. Rashba constants for the lowest eigenvalley band $v_1$: $\beta_{D;v_1}/\alpha_{R;v_1} \approx 8.3$, at the conditions of the experiment \cite{Sandia-experiment1}.
+The smallness of the calculated by us second-order corrections to the $g$-factor, Eqs.~(\ref{dg2-parallel}) and (\ref{dg2-perp}), including that coming from the QD level structure, is consistent both with the single QD experiment \cite{VeldhorstRuskov2015PRB} and with the recent DQD experiment \cite{Sandia-experiment1,TanttuDzurak-experiment}.